wmcbrine/PDCurses/doc/README.md

 --------

 - Type "make". ("make clean" to remove the built files.)
 A Unix-like environment is required for the Makefile.
-This is called automatically when doing a top-level make of the X11 port.

 Distribution Status